 Exception MD offers specialized medical and surgical care in a private setting.
-It is recognized as a beacon a model of excellence in Canada in the diagnosis and treatment of issues involving the hand, wrist, elbow, shoulder, knee and foot.
+It is recognized as a beacon a model of excellence in Canada in the diagnosis and treatment of issues involving the hand, wrist, and elbow.

 Our doctors use the most innovative and minimally invasive techniques.
 Our team advocates an approach based on patient satisfaction and well-being by prioritizing the fastest and most effective pain-relief and treatment methods.

 Exception MD is a team of renowned physicians who are world leaders in their areas of expertise.
 Exception MD offers a warm personal, complete and rapid service in an ultra-modern, safe clinical environment.